cmichi/check_timed_logs_fast/README.md

 [![Crates.io](https://img.shields.io/crates/v/check_timed_logs_fast.svg)](https://crates.io/crates/check_timed_logs_fast)
 [![docs.rs](https://docs.rs/check_timed_logs_fast/badge.svg)](https://docs.rs/check_timed_logs_fast)

-__Project Status:__ It works, I'm working on adding more tests and structuring the code better.

 This is a blazingly fast reimplementation of the [check_timed_logs](https://exchange.nagios.org/directory/Plugins/Log-Files/check_timed_logs/details) nagios plugin in Rust (the original is in Perl).
 The API stayed the same, so you can just replace the original perl script with the binary.